fabioberger/raspberrypi-ultrasound-led-brightness/README.md

 ### How

-In order to use, clone this repo on your raspberry pi and run:
+In order to use, clone this repo onto your raspberry pi and run:

 	sudo python main.py